socal-osm/catalina-cleanup/README.md

 - Import [176 fire hydrants](https://github.com/socal-osm/catalina-cleanup/blob/master/data/fire-hydrants.geojson) to OpenStreetMap
 - Clean up roads
 - Import addresses for the island
+- Add any features appearing on the county's tiles
 - ..and more..

 ## Address data attributes